NWSL players criticize decision to host championship game on turf at 9 a.m.

 “Right?!”
 Krieger replied.
 “We don’t even train at 9am.
 Jokes.”

-As part of its media rights deal with CBS and the Amazon-owned streaming platform Twitch, all of the NWSL’s 146 games are available to fans this season, with the majority on CBS’s streaming service Paramount Plus.
+As part of its media rights deal with CBS and Amazon-owned streaming platform Twitch, all of the NWSL’s 146 games are available to fans this season, with the majority on CBS’s streaming service, Paramount Plus.
 The NWSL, not CBS, is responsible for producing the broadcasts, which have drawn criticism from players and fans alike for audio glitches, a dearth of camera angles and other presentation issues.

 “[L]east we getting all nostalgic and rolling it back to those u12 days of early starts on a Sat morning!”
-Rachel Corsie, a defender for Kansas City NWSL, tweeted Monday.
+Rachel Corsie, a defender for Kansas City, tweeted Monday.
 “The best league, the best players, in the biggest game of the year.”
 Corsie added a hand emoji giving the “OK” sign for effect.

 The NWSL playoffs will feature the regular season’s top six teams, with the top two teams earning byes into the semifinals.